NaitLee/xon-cn-ext/README.en-US.md

 This extension pack doesn’t respect in-game language settings.
 Thus, if you use e.g. English, Chinese content will still be there.

 Implementation of the pack have considered portability.
-Thus, it's possible to mix & republish it with Xonotic, share it with local friends; or put to a U-disk and play anywhere anytime.
+Thus, it's possible to mix & redistribute it with Xonotic, share it with friends; or put to a portable storage and play anywhere anytime.

 To increase priority of this pack, filename of which starts with `~`.
 When DarkPlaces engine query files, packs are sorted by name, later ones take more priority.

 This pack directly overrides vanilla game assets under engine mechanism.
 Most of the assets are *functional*, i.e. they affects the gameplay.
-Tested in Xonotic 0.8.5 and [latest git version](https://gitlab.com/xonotic/xonotic/-/wikis/Repository_Access) (Sep.
-1, 2022), behaving well.
+Tested in Xonotic 0.8.5 and [latest git version](https://gitlab.com/xonotic/xonotic/-/wikis/Repository_Access) (Dec.
+14, 2022), behaving well.
 If affected assets are updated in later time, this pack will invalidate them, and conflict may occur if things go severe.
-But no problem at the moment, expected big change is to remove 2 maps, delete related `.mapinfo` files when that happen.
+(But no problem at the moment, as large-scale changes won’t take place in this period.)

 All files here are plain text files.
 If you’ve found something inappropriate, don’t hesitate to open it and correct.
+Indeed, Simp. / Trad. translations in other branches are converted from Traditional Characters (in `main`) with OpenCC.
+Something wrong?
 Better translation in your mind?
 Discuss it here!

 Currently there will be performance problem when gaming in CJK language, because font-rendering of upstream DarkPlaces engine is unfriendly to that.
 Learn more & track the bug [here](https://github.com/DarkPlacesEngine/darkplaces/issues/49).